yanuj09/Dev-Tinder/README.md

 - install jsonwebtoken
 - IN login API , after email and password validation create a JWT token
-- read the cookies inside your profile and find out login user
+- read the cookies inside your profile and find out login user -userAuth Middleware
+-Add the userAuth middle in profile api, sendConnection request
+- set the expiry of jwt token and cookies to 7day
+- set the expiry of the cookie
+- create userSchema method to getJWT
+- create userschema method to get compare the passwordINputByUser